-"The age of a girl between 16 and 18, when she has no experience of the world, is the age when the law should cast its protecting wings around her.
-Her immature judgment and inexperience of worldly affairs entitles her to be treated as not fully grown up and nobody should be : allowed to take advantage of her undeveloped intellect.
+"The age of a girl between 16 and 18, when she has no experiand Code of Criminal 21065 Procedure ence of the world, is the age when the law should cast its protecting wings around her.
+Her immature judgment and inexperience of worldly affairs entitles her to be treated as not fully " grown up and nobody should be allowed to take advantage of her undeveloped intellect.
 In the eye of the law a girl of 18 is an infant, not capable of disposing of her properties.
-Obviously, therefore, the age of consent at the estramarital cases should not be liess = than 18."
+Obviously, therefore, the age of consent at the estramarital cases should not be lines." than 18."